Growth N. V. Biotech Acquires 150,000 Shares of Black Diamond Therapeutics, Inc. (NASDAQ:BDTX) Stock

-Black Diamond Therapeutics, Inc. (NASDAQ:BDTX – Get Rating) major shareholder Growth N. V. Biotech acquired 150,000 shares of the company’s stock in a transaction dated Monday, April 18th.
-The shares were purchased at an average price of $3.29 per share, with a total value of $493,500.00.
-Following the completion of the acquisition, the insider now owns 4,138,402 shares in the company, valued at $13,615,342.58.
-The purchase was disclosed in a filing with the SEC, which is available at this link.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Black Diamond Therapeutics, Inc. (NASDAQ:BDTX – Get Rating) major shareholder Growth N. V. Biotech acquired 150,000 shares of Black Diamond Therapeutics stock in a transaction that occurred on Wednesday, April 27th.
+The shares were purchased at an average price of $2.66 per share, with a total value of $399,000.00.
+Following the purchase, the insider now owns 4,438,402 shares in the company, valued at $11,806,149.32.
+The purchase was disclosed in a legal filing with the SEC, which is available through this link.
+Large shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

-Black Diamond Therapeutics (NASDAQ:BDTX – Get Rating) last announced its quarterly earnings results on Thursday, March 17th.
-The company reported ($0.71) earnings per share (EPS) for the quarter, beating the consensus estimate of ($1.01) by $0.30.
-As a group, equities analysts predict that Black Diamond Therapeutics, Inc. will post -3.07 earnings per share for the current fiscal year.
+Black Diamond Therapeutics (NASDAQ:BDTX – Get Rating) last released its quarterly earnings data on Thursday, March 17th.
+The company reported ($0.71) earnings per share for the quarter, beating analysts’ consensus estimates of ($1.01) by $0.30.
+Research analysts expect that Black Diamond Therapeutics, Inc. will post -3.07 EPS for the current year.

-BDTX has been the subject of a number of research analyst reports.
-Wedbush downgraded Black Diamond Therapeutics from an “outperform” rating to a “neutral” rating and set a $4.00 price objective for the company. in a report on Tuesday, March 29th.
-Stifel Nicolaus dropped their price objective on Black Diamond Therapeutics from $10.00 to $4.00 and set a “hold” rating for the company in a report on Friday, March 18th.
-Zacks Investment Research upgraded Black Diamond Therapeutics from a “hold” rating to a “buy” rating and set a $3.50 price objective for the company in a report on Tuesday, March 22nd.
-Finally, HC Wainwright downgraded Black Diamond Therapeutics from a “buy” rating to a “neutral” rating in a report on Tuesday, March 22nd.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to data from MarketBeat, Black Diamond Therapeutics presently has an average rating of “Hold” and a consensus target price of $11.38.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Walleye Trading LLC purchased a new stake in shares of Black Diamond Therapeutics during the fourth quarter worth about $53,000.
+Cambridge Investment Research Advisors Inc. purchased a new stake in shares of Black Diamond Therapeutics during the fourth quarter worth about $59,000.
+AE Wealth Management LLC increased its stake in shares of Black Diamond Therapeutics by 54.7% during the first quarter.
+AE Wealth Management LLC now owns 24,963 shares of the company’s stock worth $69,000 after purchasing an additional 8,828 shares in the last quarter.
+Dynamic Technology Lab Private Ltd purchased a new stake in shares of Black Diamond Therapeutics during the third quarter worth about $87,000.
+Finally, Invesco Ltd. purchased a new stake in shares of Black Diamond Therapeutics during the third quarter worth about $90,000.
+65.74% of the stock is owned by institutional investors.

 Black Diamond Therapeutics, Inc, a biotechnology company, discover, develops, and commercializes medicines for patient with genetically defined tumors.
 It develops BDTX-189, an irreversible small molecule inhibitor that is designed to targets oncogenic proteins defined by the non-canonical epidermal growth factor receptor (EGFR) and human epidermal growth factor receptor 2 driver mutations.